University Courses

 Every course follows the same underlying model: inner work before outer impact.

-Students explore self-awareness, emotional intelligence, authenticity, values, identity, presence & attention before applying tools to teams, organizations & systems.
 The aim is to develop not just capable professionals, but grounded humans who understand why they act before deciding how to act.

 Teaching Where It Matters